tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/最佳实践/搭建应用/搭建 GitLab_intl_en.md

 The CVM instance needs to be configured with:
 - vCPU: 2 cores
 - Memory: 4 GB
-- Linux operating system: this document uses CentOS 7.7 as an example.
+- Linux operating system: this document uses CentOS 7.7 as an example

 ## Prerequisites
 - A Linux CVM is required to install GitLab.
 If you have not purchased a Linux CVM yet, see [Customizing Linux CVM Configurations](https://intl.cloud.tencent.com/document/product/213/10517).